Wansbeck Railway

-The Wansbeck Railway was a single track railway line in Northumberland, England, that ran from Morpeth to Reedsmouth, where it made a junction with the Border Counties Railway.
+The Wansbeck Railway was a single-track railway line in Northumberland, England, that ran from Morpeth to Reedsmouth, where it made a junction with the Border Counties Railway.
 Conceived as part of a through trunk route for the North British Railway, it never achieved its potential.
 It opened in stages from 1862 to 1865.
 The population was sparse and mineral traffic kept the line going.

-In 1870, the Rothbury branch opened, from a junction on the Wansbeck line at Scotsgap.
+In 1870, the Rothbury Branch opened, from a junction on the Wansbeck Railway at Scotsgap.

 The passenger train service was discontinued in 1952 and the line closed completely in 1966.

 History

 The first railways

 The Newcastle and Berwick Railway opened in 1847.
 Conceived by George Hudson, the so-called Railway King, it was to form part of a through railway connection from Edinburgh to London.
 It later became part of the York, Newcastle and Berwick Railway.

 It had a station at Morpeth, and people in towns not connected to a railway realised they were at a disadvantage against those who were: materials brought in cost more, as did the transport of local manufactures to market.

 The people of Rothbury felt that disadvantage particularly.
 The locality had long been prominent in the production of lime, used to improve acidic soil for agricultural purposes, and much in demand in the general area of Morpeth.
 In 1855, a railway linking Morpeth and Rothbury was proposed.
 It was to cost £95,000 but, although the idea was favourably received, the scheme failed to generate action and it was dropped.